Kevin Brady: 1996

 Incumbent U.S. Representative Jack Fields of Texas's 8th congressional district decided to retire.
 Brady ran for the seat and ranked second in the Republican primary with 22% of the vote in a six-candidate field.
 The candidate who ranked first, Gene Fontenot, received 36% of the vote, short of the 50% threshold.
 In the runoff election, Brady defeated him, 53%–47%.
 But the Supreme Court of the United States ruled in Bush v.
 Vera that three of Texas's congressional districts were unconstitutional.
 After hearings, the court concluded that there was no longer time to hold primaries and instead forced all candidates (Democrats and Republicans) be listed together on the November general election ballot in a jungle primary.
 If no candidate reached 50%, a special runoff would be held on December 10 between the two highest-ranking candidates.
 In the November election, Brady ranked first with 41% of the vote.
 In the December runoff, he defeated Fontenot again, 59%–41%.

 1998–2008

 During this period, Brady never received less than 67% of the vote.

 2010

 For the first time since 1998, Brady was challenged in the Republican primary.
 Three candidates filed against him.
 He defeated all of them in the March primary with 79% of the vote.
 He was reelected with 80% of the vote.

 2012

 In the May Republican primary, in a newly redrawn district, he defeated his challenger with 76% of the vote.
 In the November 6 general election, he defeated the Democratic nominee with over 77% of the vote.

 2014

 Brady won the March 4 Republican primary with 41,549 votes (68%) to Craig McMichael's 19,508 (32%).

-In the November 4 general election, Brady was reelected with 124,897 votes (89.32%) to Democratic nominee Ken Petty's 14,930 (10.67%).
+In the November 4 general election, Brady was reelected with 124,897 votes (89.32%) to Libertarian nominee Ken Petty's 14,930 (10.67%).